trustedanalytics/spark-tk/regression-tests/README.md

    ```

     NOTE: THIS WILL DELETE ALL EXISTING DATASETS AND RE-ADD THE CONTENTS OF DATASETS FOLDER
 4. (Optional) Install the GraphFrames library to use the graph functionality.
-This is only necessary if you want to run the graph regressions, or leverage the graph functionality.
+This is only necessary if you want to run the graph regressions or leverage the graph functionality.
    To do this you download the GraphFrames library and add the python library to your python path (again, we suggest you extend the python path in your bashrc).
 To do this

    ```